Jezdovice

 Jezdovice ([ˈjɛzdovɪtsɛ]) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
-It has about 200 inhabitants.
+It has about 300 inhabitants.

 Geography

 Jezdovice is located about 11 km southwest of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is at 640 m above sea level.
-The village is situated on the banks of the Třešťský Stream and on the shore of Jezdovický Pond.
-The territory is rich in small ponds.
+The village is situated on the banks of the stream Třešťský potok and on the shore of Jezdovický pond.
+The territory is rich in small fishponds.

 History

 The first written mention of Jezdovice is from 1358.
 Historically, the village is connected with silver mining.

+Demographics

 Transport

-Jezdovice lies on the railway line of regional importance leading from Havlíčkův Brod to Slavonice.
+Jezdovice is located on the railway line Havlíčkův Brod–Slavonice.

 Sights

-The two stone bridges from the 19th century in Jezdovice are technical monuments.
+There are two stone bridges from the 19th century in Jezdovice that are technical monuments.
 The first one is a three-span bridge, 14 m long and 5 m wide, which is one of oldest bridges in Moravia.
 The second one is a single-span bridge, 8 m long and 4.5 m wide.

 The Chapel of Saint Martin dates from 1870.